-Business events can be consumed in Microsoft Flow via the Microsoft Finance and Operations connector.
-The Finance and Operations connector has a trigger that is named when a business event occurs.
-This trigger can be used to subscribe to any of the business events that are available in the target instance of Microsoft Dynamics 365 for Finance and Operations.
+Business events can be consumed in Microsoft Flow via the application connector.
+The connector has a trigger that is named when a business event occurs.
+This trigger can be used to subscribe to any of the business events that are available in the target instance of the application.

 It's important that you understand business events.
 For more information, see the Business events documentation.

-The when a business event happens trigger works only with Finance and Operations instances that run Platform update 24 or later, because business events aren't available in earlier platform releases.
+The when a business event happens trigger works only with application instances that run Platform update 24 or later, because business events aren't available in earlier platform releases.

 Subscribing to business events and unsubscribing from them